 There are plenty of reasons to have an NDA.
 I will limit this post to discussion of using an NDA between technology businesses in an arms-length transaction.

 For more information, click to watch the video, “When do I need an NDA” .

-Up until that point, a technology company can demonstrate its capabilities without necessarily disclosing the “secret sauce” of “how” it does it (note, if the capabilities are is as much a secret as “how” it does it, then this may not apply).
+Up until that point, a technology company can demonstrate its capabilities without necessarily disclosing the “secret sauce” of “how” it does it (note, if the capabilities are as much a secret as the “how” then this may not apply).

 Having said this, if you’re revealing a trade secret, which you should do in the rarest of occasions, the obligation to maintain the secret should be an absolute must, and in all events, last forever.
 This is because once an obligation to maintain the information confidential is gone, then it no longer can be deemed a trade secret (the toothpaste is out of the tube and cannot be put back).
 Courts will not protect your right in that trade secret after you’ve consented to it being publicly revealed.